Biden’s Reckoning on Afghanistan Has a Gaping Hole

 But if Truman provided the melody, the words were those that no Democratic president—not even Barack Obama—had uttered since before the dawn of the Cold War.
-Beginning with Harry Truman and carrying through John Kennedy and beyond, Democratic presidents were liberal Cold Warriors rhetorically willing “to bear any burden” to defeat Communism.
+Beginning with Harry Truman and carrying through John Kennedy and beyond, Democratic presidents were liberal cold warriors, rhetorically willing “to bear any burden” to defeat communism.
 For Bill Clinton and Obama, the prevailing doctrine morphed into a combination of belated humanitarian intervention and a timorous tendency to defer to the generals.
-But Biden, in contrast, stressed that American military power has acute limits—and Goliath is out of nation-building game.
+But Biden, in contrast, stressed that American military power has acute limits—and Goliath is out of the nation-building game.

 Indeed, the underlying theme of Biden’s remarks was that the long era of American entanglement in the internal affairs of other countries had come to an abrupt and humiliating end.
-Invoking his own eight years as Obama’s vice president, Biden said bluntly, “I’ve argued for many years that our mission should be narrowly focused on counterterrorism—and not counterinsurgency or nation building.”
-And then he added a line that he had used during the Democratic primary debates to differentiate himself from Obama: “I opposed the surge when it was proposed in 2009 when I was vice president.”
+Invoking his own eight years as Obama’s vice president, Biden said bluntly, “I’ve argued for many years that our mission should be narrowly focused on counterterrorism—and not counterinsurgency or nation-building.”
+And then he added a line that he used during the 2020 Democratic primary debates to differentiate himself from Obama: “I opposed the surge when it was proposed in 2009, when I was vice president.”

 The strongest—and weakest—aspects of Biden’s speech were the words and arguments that weren’t in it.

-There was none of the false bravado that Kennedy displayed in December 1962 when he greeted the returned captives from the abortive Bay of Pigs invasion of Cuba.
+There was none of the false bravado that Kennedy displayed in December 1962 when he greeted the returned captives from Brigade 2506’s abortive Bay of Pigs invasion of Cuba.
 In a ceremony at the Orange Bowl in Miami, JFK was presented with the brigade’s battle flag.
-And Kennedy responded with the appropriate over-the-top Cold War boilerplate, “I can assure you that this flag will be returned to the brigade in a free Havana.”
+And Kennedy responded with the appropriately over-the-top Cold War boilerplate, “I can assure you that this flag will be returned to this brigade in a free Havana.”

 In April 1975, just a few days before Saigon fell to the North Vietnamese, Jerry Ford tried to put a patriotic spin on America’s abject defeat in a speech at Tulane University in New Orleans.
 Ford invoked the 1815 Battle of New Orleans and quoted Abraham Lincoln as he talked about the need “to regain the sense of pride that existed before Vietnam.”